volkar/docker-symfony-vite-vue-ts/README.md

 ### Using PostgreSQL

+Postgres database name, user and password defined in `.env` file.

 All .sql files inside `docker/postgres/conf` will be executed on container build.
-Currently, there is `docker/postgres/conf/create_test_table.sql` file, creating `test_table` with 3 records for testing purposes.
-It can be safely deleted.

-Postgres database name, user and password defined in `.env` file.

 Connect to database with default login: